Troubleshoot Search Implementation Issues With Usage Analytics

 5. Verify that your top user queries are often followed by a click by your users.

-• Looking at the Search Relevance explorer:
+• Return to the Search Relevance explorer: